Skip to content

 Strategic Objectives Along the Euphrates

 Capt.
-Jess Stewart, Charlie Troop, 5th Squadron, 73rd Cavalry Regiment, 82nd Airborne Division, radios in the destruction of a weapons‑laden van during Operation Minotaur in Qubbah, Iraq, March 24.
-The mission aimed to clear insurgents and secure freedom of movement for coalition forces
+Jess Stewart of Charlie Troop, 5th Squadron, 73rd Cavalry Regiment, 82nd Airborne Division radios in the destruction of a weapons-laden insurgent van during Operation Minotaur near Qubbah in Al Anbar Province, Iraq, March 24, 2007

 Clearing the Way for Stability